majorpeter/puha-hw/README.md

 \*: The STM32 also controls its `NRST` pin when it's being reset from software (or by using a debugger), so a series resistor is required between the ESP and the STM.
 The pin is pulled up with 10k on the STM32 board, so a ~2kOhm series resistor is sufficient.

+The serial communication between the ESP-01 and the STM32 uses the baud rate of `460800` in `8N1` format.

 ## Features

 ### Remote firmware upgrade